Category:

 • They compete with other franchisors and non-franchised investments for potential franchisees.

-When MSA is working with established franchisors and trying to understand the root causes for some of their issues, invariably we encounter that their fees were originally determined by doing little more than mirroring the fees of direct retail competitors.
-Once established, fees become relatively fixed, especially during the term of the franchises that have agreements.
-While there certainly can be changes prospectively, and frequently are, the ability of the franchisor to modify its fees long term will be impacted to some degree by their starting point.
+When MSA Worldwide works with established franchisors, in understanding the root causes for some of their issues, invariably we encounter that their fees were originally determined by doing little more than mirroring the fees of direct retail competitors.
+Once established, franchise fees become relatively fixed, especially during the term of the franchises that have agreements.
+While there certainly can be changes prospectively, and frequently are, the ability of the franchisor to modify its fees long-term will be impacted to some degree by their starting point.

 One reason that using retail-level competition as the primary basis for setting fees is problematic is that each franchise system differs in many ways, including but not limited to their costs of recruiting and supporting franchisees.
 Consider McDonald’s, Burger King, Wendy’s, and include Five Guys and Smashburger – each a franchisor with a primary core offering including hamburgers.
 Even a surface examination of each franchise system at the franchisor level will reveal material differences, including: